-PriNCIPAL / Architect
+PriNCIPAL / Golf Architect

-While completing his degree, Riley was able to focus his studies towards classic golf course architecture history, low impact golf design, and sustainable development practices.
+While completing his degree, Riley was able to focus his studies towards classic golf course architecture history, low impact golf design, and turf science.
 In addition, he was also fortunate to be mentored by some of the best in the business including -- Mr. Tom Doak and his Renaissance Golf associates, Mr. Bill Coore and his associates, and Canada’s Rod Whitman.
 It was his time however at the Renaissance Golf Design office that Riley was able to learn more in depth about the craft and the profession; thus bringing his skill-sets full circle.

 In 2013, Riley formally launched Integrative Golf Design which has opened up opportunities to work on many exciting projects both domestically and internationally.
 A lifelong student of the game, Riley continues to travel, play golf, and study golf course architecture.
-He enjoys spending off time with his wife Rachel and son Asher (and dog George) in the mountains around Canmore, Alberta.
+He enjoys spending off time with his wife Rachel and son Asher (and dog George) in the mountains around his hometown of Canmore.